 Facebook is special, not only because of its sheer size, but also because of its numerous performance evaluation possibilities.
-For that reason we decided to give Facebook a small series in the series: The Top Performance Indicators for Facebook are as diverse as Facebook itself and are mostly determined by the objective you pursue with your Facebook presence.
+For that reason we decided to give Facebook a small series in the series: The performance indicators for brand awareness on Facebook are as diverse as Facebook itself and are mostly determined by the objective you pursue with your Facebook presence.
 The following objectives are – also for experts – especially important in brand communication:

 5) Growth Rate